 How to Determine Whether Refinancing Your Student Loans Makes Sense

-Refinancing can be a powerful tool to reduce costs, simplify repayments, or consolidate multiple loans, but it’s not the right choice for everyone.
+In India, refinancing an education loan means a balance transfer or takeover of your existing loan to another bank or NBFC at a better rate — for example, the SBI Takeover of Education Loans scheme.
+It can be a powerful tool to reduce costs, simplify repayments, or consolidate multiple loans, but it's not the right choice for everyone.

 1. Check Your Credit Profile